pyuvm/pyuvm/docs/Verification New Language.md

     This is the metaclass that causes all uvm_void classes to register themselves
     """

-    def __init__(cls, name, bases, clsdict):
+    def __init__(mcs, name, bases, clsdict):
-        FactoryData().classes[cls.__name__] = cls
+        FactoryData().classes[mcs.__name__] = mcs
         super().__init__(name, bases, clsdict)

 ```
 The code above says that when you execute a class statement to create a class object that extends `uvm_void`  that class object runs the above initialization code as is done with any other object.
-Notice though that we have `cls` as the first variable rather than `self`.
+Notice though that we have `mcs` as the first variable rather than `self`.
 This is to remind us that we’re being passed a `class` object.
 (The name is otherwise meaningless.)
 We store the class object in the `FactoryData`singleton’s associative array (`dict` in Python parlance) named `classes`.
 The `FactoryMeta` class extends the `type` class, so we call `super().__init__` to ensure that all the work needed to set up a `type` gets done.
 Now when you define a class that extends `uvm_void` `pyuvm` automatically registers it with the factory.